doc-wombat/breakout/core/src/breakout/to do.md

 ## other:
 - make executable
 - change window icon
-- add restart buttons to win and end screen
+- add the restart buttons to win and end screen ✔

+## bugs:
+- flickering on return to menu screen

 **Bold: Highest priority**